 I’ve also made several batches of this creamy vegan tomato soup.
 And I’m excited to share the recipe with you today.

 (If you don’t have a heating blender, check out the notes section of the recipe box.
 That’s where I’ve also shared how to make creamy vegan tomato soup on the stove.)

-Summer tomatoes aren’t quite in season yet, and so I’ve turned to canned tomatoes instead.
+Summer tomatoes aren’t quite in season yet.
+So I’ve turned to canned tomatoes instead.